gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 ```

 Notes:
-- `autoupdate_version` is separate from `cluster_autoupdate_config` so that Cloud customers can be restricted from updating `autoupdate_version`, while maintaining control over the rollout.
+- `autoupdate_version` is separate from `autoupdate_config` so that Cloud customers can be restricted from updating `autoupdate_version`, while maintaining control over the rollout.

 #### Rollout